Eurovision Song Contest 1979: Detailed voting results

 Each participating broadcaster assembled a jury who awarded 12, 10, 8, 7, 6, 5, 4, 3, 2, 1 point(s) for their top ten songs.
 This was the last year in which the points were announced via order of appearance, as opposed to order of preference.
 From the next year's contest onwards, the points were announced in ascending order instead.
 This has remained in place ever since.

 The voting was extremely close.
 Israel gained a good lead in the early stages of the voting, but Spain eventually caught up and took a good lead themselves.
 At the close of the penultimate jury's votes, Israel were one point behind Spain, and only the Spanish jury had yet to give their votes.
-Spain ended up giving Israel 10 points, causing the crowd to erupt into enormous cheers.
+Spain ended up giving Israel 10 points, thus giving the victory to the latter country for the second time in a row.